mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 `;
 ```

-There are three interesting properties:
+There are three interesting properties that we need to consider:

 - `treeId` - identifier of the tree this leaf is attached to.
 - `startOffset` - the start offset of the template element represented by this leaf.
+This is the start position of the opening tag of the element in the string representing the component's template.
 - `endOffset` - the end offset of the template element represented by this leaf.
+This is the end position of the closing tag of the element in the string representing the component's template.

-This is the metadata required for removal of template elements by "shaking the tree".
+This is all the metadata required for removal of template elements by "shaking the tree".

-### Tree-Shaking
+## Tree-Shaking

 When we shake the tree, we activate the following invocation: